-As at 31 December 2018, the interests and short positions of our Directors and chief executives in the shares, underlying shares or debentures of the Company or any of our associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")), as recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 of the Listing Rules, were as follows:
+As at 31 December 2019, the interests and short positions of our Directors and chief executives in the shares, underlying shares or debentures of the Company or any of our associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")), as recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 of the Listing Rules, were as follows:

-Total number Approximate percentage of Name of Director Capacity/Nature of Interests Total number of shares shareholding (%) Mr. Li Liufa (1) Interest of corporation controlled by the director/ Long position 1,986,984,822(2) 67.62 Ms. Li Fengluan (1) Interest of corporation controlled by the director/ Long position 1,986,984,822 (2) 67.62
+Name of Director Capacity/Nature of Interests Total number of shares Approximate percentage of shareholding (%) Mr. Li Liufa (1) Interest of corporation controlled by the director/ 2,044,484,822(2) 69.58 Ms. Li Fengluan (1) Long position Interest of corporation controlled by the director/ Long position 2,044,484,822 (2) 69.58

 - (1) Yu Kuo Company Limited ("Yu Kuo") is 51.25% owned by Holy Eagle Company Limited ("Holy Eagle") and 48.75% owned by Yu Qi Company Limited ("Yu Qi") by equity interests.
 Each of Holy Eagle and Yu Qi are wholly owned by Tianrui (International) Holding Company Limited ("Tianrui International"), which is wholly owned by Tianrui Group Company Limited ("Tianrui Group").
 Tianrui Group is 70% owned by Mr. Li Liufa and 30% owned by Ms. Li Fengluan, the spouse of Mr. Li Liufa, respectively.
-Mr. Li Liufa and Ms. Li Fengluan are deemed to be interested in the shares held by Yu Kuo. - (2) As at 31 December 2018, Yu Kuo pledged its 842,247,000 shares (approximately 28.66% of the issued share capital of the Company) held in the Company to financial institutions in order to secure its own loans.
+Mr. Li Liufa and Ms. Li Fengluan are deemed to be interested in the shares held by Yu Kuo. - (2) As at 31 December 2019, Yu Kuo pledged its 899,247,000 shares (approximately 30.60% of the issued share capital of the Company) held in the Company to financial institutions in order to secure its own loans.

-Save as disclosed above, as at 31 December 2018, none of the Directors or chief executives of the Company has or is deemed to have any interests or short positions in the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which will have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which each of them has taken or deemed to have taken under the SFO), or which will be required, pursuant to section 352 of the SFO, to be entered in the register required to be kept therein or which will be required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.
+Save as disclosed above, as at 31 December 2019, none of the Directors or chief executives of the Company has or is deemed to have any interests or short positions in the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which will have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which each of them has taken or deemed to have taken under the SFO), or which will be required, pursuant to section 352 of the SFO, to be entered in the register required to be kept therein or which will be required, pursuant to the Model Code, to be notified to the Company and the Stock Exchange.